dukris/rest-keeper/README.md

 Project architect: [@hizmailovich](https://github.com/hizmailovich)

-Smart and elegant system for restaurants "RestKeeper"
+Smart and elegant system for restaurants "RestKeeper" [Backend].

 **Problem:** Currently, the restaurant business is developing quite rapidly.
 As a result, the competition between establishments increases, hence the competition for potential visitors, which entails an increase in the requirements for business strategy.